duckietown/docs-opmanual_developer/book/opmanual_developer/30_projects/01_architecture_api.md

 Maintainer: Johannes Boghaert - ETHZ, Andrea F. Daniele - TTIC

-This section of the book will introduce the architecture API in Duckietown.
-The architecture API is a Docker module that will be running by default on any device in Duckietown.
-Through HTTP requests and JSON response messages, the system architecture of a fleet or single robot can be controlled and monitored.
+This section of the book will introduce the architecture API, i.e. a Docker module that will be running by default on any device in Duckietown.
+Through HTTP requests and JSON response messages, the system architecture of a fleet or single robot can be controlled and monitored using this module.

 A more detailed overview and design approach to the architecture API can be found in the respective [Design Document](https://ethidsc.atlassian.net/wiki/spaces/DS/pages/458719261/Design+Document+The+Architecture+API).